WREG-TV

-WREG-TV (channel 3) is a television station in Memphis, Tennessee, United States, affiliated with CBS and owned by Nexstar Media Group.
-The station's studios are located on Channel 3 Drive near the Mississippi River on the west side of Memphis, and its transmitter is located near Bartlett, Tennessee.
+WREG-TV (channel 3) is a television station in Memphis, Tennessee, United States, affiliated with CBS.
+It is owned by Nexstar Media Group, whose Tegna subsidiary owns ABC affiliate WATN-TV (channel 24) and CW station WLMT (channel 30).
+WREG-TV's studios are located on Channel 3 Drive near the Mississippi River on the west side of Memphis, and its transmitter is located near Bartlett, Tennessee.